 Gogoro pioneered the battery swapping category and has set the industry benchmarks for innovation, technical performance, sustainability, and quality standards with continuous advancements across every segment since.
-We invested significant time, resources, and expense into the research and development of our category-defining batteries, motors and drivetrain systems, MES, and networked swapping platform technologies as well as the software solutions that seamlessly integrate them.
+We invested significant time, resources, and expense into the research and development of our category-defining batteries, motors and drivetrain systems.
+Our MES, and networked swapping platform technologies as well as the software solutions that seamlessly integrate them are also all largely self-developed.
 Our leadership position is the result, in part, of our committed research and development activities.